psychemedia/storytelling-notes/undutiful-daughter.md

 2 'I'll take of my father his gold and his treasure,
 I'll take of my mother her fee without measure:'
 She has come with the captain unto the seaside, O,
-"We 'll sail to lands foreign upon the blue tide, O!'
+"We'll sail to lands foreign upon the blue tide, O!'

 3 And when she had sailed today and tomorrow,
 She was beating her hands, she was crying in sorrow;